What do H4 and L4 mean? (referring to four-wheel drive systems)

 Source

 If you are a city slicker who drives exclusively on asphalt in warm, sunny conditions, then a four-wheel drive vehicle is not worth the cost.
+You might like the looks, but the added weight can impact your walled.

 A two-wheel drive vehicle with a front-wheel drive system is your best option.
 Front-wheel systems have all of the power go to the front two wheels.
 Most passenger cars have a front-wheel system.